-Last week I had the opportunity to go camping with the Sr. High youth group to the Upper Peninsula of Michigan.
-It was a fantastic time of swimming, hiking and relaxing.
-While on the trip we took some time to study the Bible as a group; one passage that we looked at was Titus 2:11-14 – this is what it says:
+Several years ago I had the opportunity to go camping with the Sr. High youth group in the Upper Peninsula of Michigan.
+It was a fantastic time for swimming, hiking, and relaxing.
+While on the trip, we took some time to study the Bible as a group; one passage that we looked at was Titus 2:11-14 – this is what it says:

 Titus 2:11-14 (NIV)

-For me, that is a powerful passage, consider several phrases within the passage:
+What a powerful passage; consider several phrases within the passage:

-- God’s grace brings salvation – how encouraging, but for many of us salvation is a process.
+- God’s grace brings salvation – how encouraging, but for many of us, salvation is a process.
 I met a guy today who told me his story of salvation.
-30 years ago while he was a truck driver (and an atheist) he drove past an old wooden sign on the side of the highway that said, “Jesus Saves”.
+Thirty years ago, while he was a truck driver (and an atheist), he drove past an old wooden sign on the side of the highway that said, “Jesus Saves.”
 For months he had no idea what the sign meant or who Jesus was.
-On one particular day after seeing the sign, he recalls calling out to God, “What does that sign mean?” and from that point, everything changed.
-Over the course of the next 2 months, he started to investigate churches and asking a lot of questions about Jesus – the local pastor was very patient and after several weeks of meeting with him the pastor finally asked if he wanted to accept Jesus as his savior.
-He did, he realized he was a sinner who needed a savior – he needed freedom.
+On one particular day after seeing the sign, he recalls calling out to God, “What does that sign mean?”
+From that point, everything changed.
+Over the course of the next two months, he started to investigate churches and ask a lot of questions about Jesus – the local pastor was very patient, and after several weeks of meeting with him, the pastor finally asked if he wanted to accept Jesus as his savior.
+He did; he realized he was a sinner who needed a savior – freedom.
 God’s grace brings salvation.
-For my friend, it all started with a sign on the highway and a question in his heart… Jesus is calling to everyone and He offers grace that brings salvation.
+For my friend, it all started with a sign on the highway and a question in his heart… Jesus is calling to everyone, and He offers grace that brings salvation.

-- God’s grace redeems our lives – life sucks at times and it’s usually our own fault.
-We do stupid things, we fall back into bad habits, we treat people (the people we love) poorly, or any number of other things that create chaos in our life.
+- God’s grace redeems our lives – life sucks at times, and it’s usually our own fault.
+We do stupid things; we fall back into bad habits.
+We treat people (the people we love) poorly or any other things that create chaos in our life.
 Life Sucks!
-But if we are really honest with ourselves, and we take the time to reflect we will see that it is ourselves that causes the train-wrecks in our lives.
-But God (I love that phrase); but God steps in and redeems us and He works in us to renews us.
+But if we are really honest with ourselves and we take the time to reflect, we will see that it is ourselves that causes the train wrecks in our lives.
+But God (I love that phrase), God steps in, redeems us, and works in us to renew us.
 It’s a long process that requires us to become humble and teachable, yet the end result is a changed life – a redeemed life!

-Take a moment and reflect on the Grace of God and I hope that His grace would motivate you to do what is good.
+Take a moment and reflect on the Grace of God.
+His grace can motivate you to do what is good.